 - Fans can also bring in one sealed, gallon-sized or smaller bag of food – per ticket.

-Tailgating is USUALLY allowed in most of the parking lots around Globe Life Field, but WILL NOT BE ALLOWED DURING IN OFFICIAL RANGERS LOTS in 2021.
+Tailgating is USUALLY allowed in most of the parking lots around Globe Life Field, (although it was not during 2021).
 Private lots are available on the East side of the stadium, and operate under their own tailgate rules.

 The tailgate scene on Opening Day is ranges between “active” and raucous…similar to Dallas Cowboys games.
 The celebration begins up to 7 hours before game time in the lots at Six Flags and businesses in the area.
 The private lots around Globe Life Field have some of the best tailgating spots, with grass and shade.

-If you’re looking for Texas BBQ (if you’re not, you should be!), Lockhart Smokehouse serves some of the best in the Metroplex.
+If you’re looking for Texas BBQ (and if you’re not, you should be!), Lockhart Smokehouse serves some of the best in the Metroplex.
 Get in line, choose your meat (like brisket, chicken, or sausage) and quantity (sold by the 1/4 lb), and watch them slice/dice it up in front of you.
 Of course, you’ll need something to wash that deliciousness down with.
+There are 2 full-service bars inside the restaurant to make sure your needs are met – as well as fountain drinks available at the meat counter.

 Eats at Globe Life Field